 In addition to medical records, if legal action is taken, I might review depositions and records of those who have observed the degree of the testator’s lucidity, e.g. a financial advisor.

-The goal would be to interview anyone who can speak to the testator’s mental clarity or state of mind.
+Testator is deceased.
+What can others tell us now?
+The goal is to interview anyone who can speak to the testator’s mental clarity or state of mind.
 If the testator is no longer living, collateral interviews may produce valuable information.

 Whenever relying on the “word” of another person–especially someone with a vested interest, Malingering is a consideration.

 Secondary gain could be tangible, like money.